FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_reference_frame/apriltag-reference-frame.rst

 the camera.
 That **rotation offset** can break down into three angles about the X, Y and Z axes.

-Any off-axis pointing or tilting of the AprilTag is reported by the FTC SDK as rotation about axes X, Y or Z.  Here are some examples:
+Any off-axis pointing or tilting of the AprilTag is reported by the SDK as rotation about axes X, Y or Z.  Here are some examples:

 - If that tag is parallel to the camera but tilted, say, clockwise, this is